szabgab/perlmaven.com/sites/en/pages/download-a-perl-module-from-cpan.md

 `https://metacpan.org/pod/WWW::Mechanize` or one that leads to a distribution.
 Such as this:
 `https://metacpan.org/release/WWW-Mechanize`.

-It looks for the link that says <b>Download ...</b>, take the URL where that link leads.
-Downloads the thing behind the link, saves it to the <b>/tmp</b> directory an unzips it.
+It looks for the link that says **Download ...**, take the URL where that link leads.
+Downloads the thing behind the link, saves it to the **/tmp** directory an unzips it.

 The script uses [WWW::Mechanize](https://metacpan.org/pod/WWW::Mechanize) module to fetch the HTML page of MetaCPAN